openculinary/blog/content/posts/fortnightly-update-2020-04-24.md

 These are exciting changes and they provide the opportunity to make each RecipeRadar session more intuitive and rewarding.

-Please provide your feedback about the prototype screens with the volunteers@reciperadar.com mailing list.

 **Improvements**

 A [long-standing issue](https://github.com/openculinary/api/issues/3) that allowed duplicate recipes to appear in search results has been thoroughly solved!